James Bond 007 and all the images you see in this recap are owned by Dynamite Entertainment and Ian Fleming Publications

 Now at this point Bond seems to have no idea what just happened on the roof of this building and is simply keeping an eye on the Russian dude from a strategically placed… Poker table?
 I’m actually not sure what they’re playing since it LOOKS there’s a Texas Hold’em flop, turn, and river on the table, but all the players have more than two cards.
 Heck, maybe this that Baccarat thing I’ve heard about!
 That’s hardly important though.
 What IS important is who decides to sit next to him and get all chummy; the assassin from earlier (sans the bowler hat) who is also after The Russian.
 It seems clear that our mystery man has an idea who Bond is, but it doesn’t take long for him to suspect our new friend named Mr. Lee is up to something.
 I’ll tell you what he’s up to!
 Charming the pants off of Bond AND the reader, because Lee is an AWESOME dude!
-Okay, he trying to horn in on Bond’s action, but the man is witty, fun loving, and darn good at his job (aside from letting the Russian guy escape), and you get the impression that Bond is just as smitten as we are!
+Sure, he’s trying to horn in on Bond’s action, but the man is witty, fun loving, and darn good at his job (aside from letting the Russian guy escape), and you get the impression that Bond is just as smitten as we are!
 These two having their little secret agent man-crush is easily the best part of this entire story, and if the covers of future issues are to believed we’ll be getting PLENTY more of it!

 Eventually Bond sees The Russian being taken to the kitchen to presumably escape and so he excuses himself from the game and his good friend Mr. Lee.
 However, Bond seems to have left a betting chip behind (or Mr. Lee is pretending he did) and follows him into the kitchen just as a hail of bullets starts raining down on him.
 Most of the bad guys have escaped, but one has a gun to Mr. Lee’s head and tells Bond to drop his weapon.
 Without a second thought Bond turns around and walks out which for anyone else would be a terrifying decision for the person taken hostage, but Mr. Lee is merely amused and gets himself out of the jam no problem.
 It’s at this point that the pretenses are dropped and the two of them start to REALLY get into this little game they’re playing!
 Seriously, James Bond has usually been a character that works best alone but I would pay SO much money to see Mr. Lee in whatever Bond movie they make after Craig finally splits the franchise!